 Many now believe that apps will eventually supplant standard Internet websites in the way that DVRs have replaced videotaping and cell phones replaced land line phones.
 Advances in technology have enabled web developers to not only program for standard web browsing but for mobile browsing as well.
 This trend of mobile apps taking the place of traditional websites is likely to accelerate for a number of reasons.
 First, a mobile application can be accessed from virtually anywhere without the need for a wireless hotspot or expensive and physically large piece of hardware.
 Additionally, many companies and other website owners have created mobile versions of their websites to provide faster loading times, and have optimized user interfaces and other features to add to the functionality of mobile browsers.
-Not surprisingly, as of 2011 the number of users accessing websites from their mobile phones exceeded those who did so from personal computers (Smartphone Mobile Applications To Overtake Standard Websites in Near Future, 2012).
+Not surprisingly, as of 2011 the number of users accessing websites from their mobile phones exceeded those who did so from personal computers12.